Today’s rates for a wide range of commercial property and loan types.

 HUD 223(f) Loans

-In today's market, getting a HUD 223(f) loan can be one of the best ways to purchase or refinance a multifamily property.
-In recent years, these loans have become increasingly popular due to the fact that they offer very long loan terms, high leverage, competitive interest rates, and are non-recourse.
-Despite that, many investors and developers still believe that the HUD 223(f) loan is just for affordable properties or non-profits, which simply isn't the case.
+However, this simply isn't the case.
 While affordable properties do get some additional benefits under the program, a HUD 223(f) loan is also an excellent way to buy or refinance market-rate multifamily properties.
-At Commercial Real Estate Loans, Inc., we're excited to help guide you through the entire HUD 223(f) loan process and educated you about the steps you'll need to take to achieve a successful closing.
+At Commercial Real Estate Loans, our experienced mortgage bankers can to guide you through the entire HUD 223(f) loan process and help you achieve a successful closing.

 HUD 223(f) loans have terms including: